RETprojects/city-ties/README.md

         - [X] Determine optimal number of clusters empirically (using set of capitals (or cities w/ >1M inhabitants))
         - [ ] Consider using LLM embeddings or sentence transformers (as opposed to TF-IDF, GloVe, or BERT, for example)
         - [ ] Parallel processing (scikit-learn's KMeans already uses OpenMP-based parallelism through Cython w/ a low memory footprint)
+    - [ ] Use clustering results to display "neighbors" of each city based on cluster number
 - [ ] Map showing cities